-- You can get and stay in shape through biking.
-Not only does biking help to tone your leg muscles, it’s also phenomenal for your cardiovascular health.
-Depending on how intense your ride is, biking has the potential to burn anywhere from 400 to 1,000 calories an hour.
+You can get and stay in shape through biking.
+Not only does biking help to tone your leg muscles, it's also phenomenal for your cardiovascular health.
+Depending on how intense your ride is, biking has the potential to burn a significant amount of calories per hour.

 What’s the Best Way to Rest and Recover?

 There are many different ways to rest and recover from a long ride.
 The important thing, though, is that you set aside the time to relax and let your muscles repair themselves.
 In doing so, you will decrease your chances for injury.
 Some great tips to help you recover are as follows: